Ming-DeMers/CSA-Website/design-plan/design-journey.md

 Membership Page Wide
 ![Membership Page Wide](/design-plan/wide_membership_final.jpg)
 This page answers common asked questions about joining a CSA membership.
-Each question will be boxed in a red background with white text to better fit the color theme.
+Each question will be boxed in a red background with white text to better fit the color and cultural theme.

 Events Page Wide
 ![Events Page Wide](/design-plan/wide_events_final.jpg)
+This page will feature the main upcoming event at the top and then will showcase some of their other popular past events that CSA has hosted.

 Gallery Page Wide
 ![Gallery Page Wide](/design-plan/wide_gallery_final.jpg)
+This page will show photos of the members or photos from events.
+This page will have miscellaneous photos about CSA.

 About Page Wide
 ![About Page Wide](/design-plan/wide_about_final.jpg)